Principal Investigator

 Washington Sea Grant-supported researchers studied the effects of temperature and pH changes on byssal strength in two native mussel species, Mytilus trossulus and M. californianus, and the introduced species, M. galloprovincialis.
 They assessed: mussel attachment and condition at three far-flung Puget Sound aquaculture sites; byssal strength in wild mussels in Olympic National Park; and byssal effects of varying food supply, temperature and pH.

 Two years of observations revealed a pronounced seasonal cycle in attachment strength, with attachment stronger in winter and weaker in summer, especially in surface waters.
-Preliminary analyses suggest warming and pH are the best predictors of weak attachment.
+Preliminary analyses suggested warming and pH are the best predictors of weak attachment.
 But responses to acidification varied seasonally according to the three species’ different breeding schedules.
 Effects on byssal strength were less obvious during breeding, when the animals were already nutritionally stressed.
 M. galloprovincialis adapted better than M. trossulus in higher salinity.
-When temperature exceeded 20 degrees Celsius, M. trossulus produced fewer byssal threads and M. californianus production held steady; M. galloprovincialis produced more, giving it a competitive advantage as oceans warms.
+When temperature exceeded 20 degrees Celsius, M. trossulus produced fewer byssal threads and M. californianus production held steady; M. galloprovincialis produced more, giving it a competitive advantage as oceans warm.